Hansbov/react-klarna-prototype/README.md

+#Bachelor's thesis - Frontend

+This is the frontend of a prototype of an implementation of Klarna's payment service.
+It is witten in JavaScript and React.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).